If you make a Do-It-Yourself (DIY) estate plan, you miss out on many important things including:

 - Advice on other aspects of estate planning.
 Making an estate plan is not just about a will.
-You may also need to do other things, like creating a power of attorney in case of incapacity or like Medicaid planning to protect assets so you don’t spend down your wealth if you need to go into a nursing home.
+You may also need to do other things, like creating a power of attorney in case of incapacity or Medicaid planning to protect assets so you don’t spend down your wealth if you need to go into a nursing home.

-In addition to missing out on legal advice that you need to make a solid estate plan, you also take the risk that your wishes will not be respected on end-of-life issues or on transfer of assets after death.
-If your will or other estate planning tools aren’t enforceable because you did not follow the proper processes for creating these essential legal documents, this means default rules will apply.
+This is just the tip of the iceberg when it comes to all of the possible downsides to making a DIY estate plan.
+In addition to missing out on the sound legal advice that you need to make a solid estate plan, you also take the risk that your wishes will not be respected on end-of-life issues or transfer of assets after death.
+If your estate planning tools aren’t enforceable because you did not follow the proper processes for creating these essential legal documents, default rules will apply.

 Latest posts by Alexander M. Pagnotta, Estate Planning Attorney (see all)